-Course curriculums were adjusted 2020-2021 to incorporate repetition of techniques in a few courses.
-Will continue these changes allowing the students to learn through repetition and practice using the same techniques in different desserts.
-With our beginner level courses where there is a large amount of knowledge to retain, all of the quizzes can be repeated until desired score is achieved and a practice final exam that can be taken repeatedly is available in Blackboard a few weeks before the final exam.
+The instructors decided that repetition is the most effective tool for our students.
+Will continue covering all learning objectives in the first 3-4 weeks, students will then continue these learning objectives through rotation allowing the students to learn through repetition and practice using the same techniques in different desserts.

+2. For our beginner-level courses where there is a large amount of knowledge to retain, all of the quizzes can be repeated until desired score is achieved and a practice final exam that can be taken repeatedly is available in Blackboard a few weeks before the final exam.
 This change has shown improvement in all students who took advantage.
+For practical exams, we added additional lab opportunities for Adv.
+Pastry for students to practice and receive feedback, which improved student confidence and performance in the plated dessert practical.